 In addition to the gifting allowance, you can gift small amounts (up to £250 per person) to as many people as you like.

-There are also many other ways you can reduce Inheritance Tax.
+There are also many other ways you car reduce Inheritance Tax.
 Please get in touch if you'd like to discuss this.

-5. Gifts from your income
+7. Gifts from your income

-2020/21 allowance: Dependent on your disposable income
+2021/22 allowance: Dependent on your disposable income

-If Inheritance Tax is a concern, gifting from your income is another way to reduce the bill.
-However, these need to be made regularly and must:
+If Inheritance Tax is a concern, gifting from your income is another way to reduce a potential bill.
+However, these gifts need to be made regularly and must:

 - Be made from your income

 - Be part of your normal expenditure

-- Leave you with sufficient income to maintain your current lifestyle
+- Leave you with sufficient income to maintain your current lifestyle.

-This can be a useful way to offer financial support to loved ones, for example, paying the school fees of grandchildren or making regular deposits to pay for living costs of children.
+This can be a useful way to offer financial support to loved ones.
+For example, you might pay the school fees of grandchildren or make regular deposits to pay for the living costs of your children.

 If you want to take advantage of this, it's important to make sure your regular gifts have continued throughout the current tax year.
-You should also keep a record of gifts made under this exemption.
+You should also keep a careful record of gifts made under this exemption.